Purushothamanbablu/BUDGET-BUDDY/README.md

+Budget Buddy is a responsive Single-Page Application (SPA) built with React.js designed to empower users to effectively track their personal finances.
+This application allows for seamless recording and management of income and expense entries, providing a clear overview of financial activity through a user-friendly interface.

-Developed a responsive Single-Page Application (SPA) using React.js.
+Developed a Responsive React Single-Page Application (SPA) for personal finance tracking.

-Implemented efficient state management with React Hooks and dynamic views using React Router.
+Leveraged React Hooks for efficient state management and React Router for dynamic navigation.

-Managed income and expense data persistence client-side via Local Storage (CRUD operations).
+Implemented client-side data persistence using Local Storage to manage financial records (CRUD operations).

-Created a mobile-friendly user interface for seamless financial tracking across devices.
+Provided a mobile-friendly user interface ensuring accessibility and seamless financial tracking across various devices.